-Residents had access to enclosed courtyard garden areas from all wings and an outdoor space to the front of the building.
-Doors leading out to the courtyard garden areas were observed not locked on the day of inspection.
+Residents had access to an enclosed courtyard garden area and a large garden to the front of the building.
+Doors leading out to the courtyard garden had an alarm on them to alert staff if a resident wanted to go outside, however, doors were observed not locked on the day of inspection.
 The courtyards had level paving, comfortable seating, tables, and flower beds.
 The inspectors were informed that residents were encouraged to use the garden spaces.